 Waller County Juvenile Attorney

 James Sullivan is Board Certified in Juvenile Law by the Texas Board of Legal Specialization since 2004.
 He is a recognized expert in the highly specialized area of juvenile law.
 In Texas, there are only 38 lawyers such certified lawyers in private practice.
-Sullivan graduated from Gerry Spence's Trial Lawyers College, the most selective and prestigious trial advocacy program in America, and was invited to join The National Trial Lawyers organization.
+Sullivan graduated from Gerry Spence's Trial Lawyers College, the most selective and prestigious trial advocacy program in America.

 Juvenile Law Is Not Criminal Law